Banks That Don’t Use ChexSystems in Arizona

 Tucson Federal Credit Union

-Tucson Federal offers a second chance checking account for people who have had past incidents with other banks.
-To qualify, you need to meet the following criteria:
+Tucson Federal Credit Union offers a second chance checking account for individuals who’ve had issues with banks in the past.

 Tucson Old Pueblo Credit Union